 In the previous newsletter, I mentioned Atsuo Nakagawa’s book, Tanka in English, and speculated, after its being originally published more than ten years ago, that it would be ripe for updating in a new edition.
 Alas, in Japan, when I visited Ikuyo Yoshimura (a haiku scholar friend who has written a biography in Japanese of R. H. Blyth, and had Professor Nakagawa as a mentor), I learned that Nakagawa has passed away.
 Though the book may not be updated to include information about the last decade of increased interest in tanka poetry in English, I continue to recommend Nakagawa’s fine book.

 Life has presented me with many changes lately—fortunately, most of them positive.
 Despite the many pleasures of change in my moving to the Seattle area, I’ll also greatly miss the fine tanka and haiku poets in and around San Francisco.
-Here in the Northwest, the leaves have changed color and fallen to earth with winter’s first rains.
+Here in the Northwest, the leaves have changed colour and fallen to earth with winter’s first rains.
 No doubt, you have experienced many changes in each of your lives, too, and I hope we might all capture some of them in our tanka.
 Even the negative changes can be powerful inspiration for poetry, and our tanka might serve to be an even keel on which to sail through life’s ups and downs.

 Poetry is indeed about change, and the seasons of our lives.
 But it can also be about the lack of change, for, as is said, the more things change, the more they stay the same.
 Here’s to everything that changes and can inspire our poetry, and here’s to everything that fortuitously stays the same.
 As we begin the new year, and change the calendars on our walls, may tanka and other poetry remain unchangingly present in each of our lives.